mobizt/Firebase-ESP-Client/src/README.md

-# Firebase Arduino Client Library for ESP8266 and ESP32
+# Firebase Arduino Client Library for ESP8266, ESP32 and RP2040 Pico

 Google's Firebase Arduino Client Library for ESP8266 and ESP32